sotpotatis/EateryCacher/README.md

 ### Configuring

 See the file `config.ini.example` for configuration of the EateryCacher.
 You can copy it to `config.ini` and change the parameters.

+### Development

+This project uses [pre-commit](https://pre-commit.com/) to automatically format files using the [black code formatter](https://black.readthedocs.io/en/stable/).
+You will therefore have to run `pre-commit install` to get it to work.